JianchaoTan/gco_python/README.md

 These wrappers provide a high level interface for graph cut inference for multi-label problems.

-See my blog for examples and comments: [peekaboo-vision.blogspot.com](https://peekaboo-vision.blogspot.com)
+See this blog for examples and comments: [peekaboo-vision.blogspot.com](https://peekaboo-vision.blogspot.com)